 Amy Winehouse - Monumental Pictures' Alison Owen and Debra Hayward are producing a film on the life of the late Amy Winehouse.
 They'll be working in coordination with Winehouse's father Mitch, who previously said in a statement that he felt finally the "time was right."
 No cast has been set for the film.

 "Respect" - Aretha Franklin - Before her death in 2018, Aretha Franklin chose Jennifer Hudson to portray her on film.
 The biopic follows the Queen of Soul from her childhood singing in her father's choir, through the tumultuous, cultural revolution in the 1960s at the start of her career, and on the way to becoming an international icon.
 Tommy Liesl is directing the film from a script by Oscar winner Callie Khouri.

 Photo by Mike Prior/Redferns

-Bob Marley's son Ziggy is producing the currently-in-development biopic about the iconic reggae singer's life with Paramount Pictures.
+Bob Marley - Bob Marley's son Ziggy is producing the currently-in-development biopic about the iconic reggae singer's life with Paramount Pictures.
 Marley helped introduce reggae to mainstream audiences around the globe and helped change the landscape of music before dying of cancer at age 36.

 "Beautiful" - Carole King - The film adaptation of the Tony-winning Broadway musical "Beautiful" about the life and career of Carole King was first announced back in 2015, and an individual with knowledge of the project told TheWrap that "Beautiful" is still in development.
 While no cast or director has been set, Tom Hanks, Paul Blake and Gary Goetzman are set to produce an adaptation based on the musical book by Douglas McGrath.
 The play is a jukebox musical featuring many of King's hits as it charts the early part of her career, including "You've Got a Friend," "One Fine Day," "Will You Love Me Tomorrow," "Natural Woman" and many more.

 "The Power of Love" - Celine Dion - Valérie Lemercier will star in and direct this feature inspired by the life and career of Canadian singing powerhouse Celine Dion, which will also feature her songs.
 The film is in the French language.

 Gucci Mane - In February 2019, Paramount Players and Imagine Entertainment acquired the life rights to Gucci Mane and kicked off development on a music biopic based on the rapper's book "The Autobiography of Gucci Mane."
 Imagine’s Brian Grazer and Erica Huggins are producing the project, and Mane is executive producing with Todd Moscowitz.
 His book talks about how Mane released mixtapes from prison alongside other rappers like Migos and Young Thug.

 John Lennon and Yoko Ono - "Bohemian Rhapsody" scribe Anthony McCarten wrote the screenplay for an untitled biopic about the romance between John Lennon and Yoko Ono, along with their activism and strive for peace.
 Ono herself approved the story after producer Josh Bratman lobbied her to bring it to the screen.
 Jean Marc Vallée ("Big Little Lies," "Dallas Buyers Club") is directing the film.

 Courtesy: Allan Warren

 Leonard Bernstein - Bradley Cooper is following up "A Star Is Born" by taking on the life story of the legendary composer Leonard Bernstein.
 Cooper will direct and star in the music biopic, as well as write the script with Josh Singer ("First Man," "Spotlight").
 Netflix and Amblin Partners are co-financing the project about the New York Philharmonic music director and composer of "West Side Story."
 At one point Jake Gyllenhaal was attached to star in a separate Bernstein biopic from director Cary Fukunaga.

 After a screenplay called "Blond Ambition" about Madonna's life landed on the Black List, the Material Girl said that only she could tell her story.
 Years later, Madonna herself will direct the film about her own life story

 Teddy Pendergrass - Tyrese Gibson will play R&B legend Teddy Pendergrass from Warner Bros., who acquired the rights to the singer's life in February.
 Pendergrass' story is ripe for adaptation, as he rose to fame as part of the group Harold Melvin & The Blue Notes before breaking out as a solo artist.
 Pendergrass suffered a major spinal cord injury in a car crash in 1982 that left him paralyzed, leading him to fight to come back as part of the Live Aid concert in 1985.
 He died in 2010.
 Gibson is also producing with the "Empire" creator Lee Daniels and Donald De Line.
 Pendergrass' widow is an executive producer.